Types of food refusal in children

 Children with autism also struggle to move beyond this stage because they are not good at categorisation, for example understanding that many things are vegetables although each one is a different shape, colour and texture; and that the same fruit can have different patterns of markings or colour.

 If the food changes in appearance, the child’s response will be that this food is no longer safe.
-‘Where you get a further narrowing down from foods previously eaten this is usually because there’s been a change – they’ve opened a packet of crisps and found one with brown bit on, or the manufacturer has changed the wrapper,’ says Harris.
+‘Where you get a further narrowing down from foods previously eaten this is usually because there’s been a change – they’ve opened a packet of crisps and found one with brown bit on, or the manufacturer has changed the wrapper,’ says Dr Gillian Harris of the Birmingham Food Refusal Service.

 2. Late introduction of solids